 - Readers must present all personal materials for inspection as requested by the Special Collections staff.

 - For patrons visiting the archives, all requests for reproductions must be accompanied by either a Photocopy Request Form or a Scanning, Video and Audio Request Form.

-- Patrons are not permitted to photocopy archival materials.
-Copy requests may be denied due to the condition, size, or restrictions placed on an item.
+- Patrons are not permitted to photocopy and/or scan archival materials.
+Copy or scanning requests may be denied due to the condition, size, or restrictions placed on an item.

 - It is the researcher's responsibility to conform to all legal literary and copyright provisions attached to the materials used.
 The Special Collections Department will not be responsible for the infringement of any such laws.